metio/terraform-provider-k8s/docs/data-sources/ipam_cluster_x_k8s_io_ip_address_v1alpha1_manifest.md

 Optional:

-- `api_group` (String) APIGroup is the group for the resource being referenced.
-If APIGroup is not specified, the specified Kind must be in the core API group.
-For any other third-party types, APIGroup is required.
+- `api_group` (String) APIGroup is the group for the resource being referenced.If APIGroup is not specified, the specified Kind must be in the core API group.For any other third-party types, APIGroup is required.